MikeDigitize/JSFundamentals/README.md

 ```

 In the above a <code>bar</code> property is set on the prototype property of <code>A</code>.
 Any instance of <code>A</code> now has access to that property, demonstrating an implicit link between constructor and instance, behind the scenes.
-This implicit link on an instance is, confusingly, also known as the <code>[[Prototype]]</code> and will be detailed shortly.
+This implicit link on an instance is, confusingly, also known as the <code>[[Prototype]]</code> and will be explained shortly.

 The above outlines how the <code>new</code> keyword alters a function's return value.
 But what exactly happens when <code>new</code> is used?
 Well firstly and most obviously a new object is created - the new instance of the constructor, and this instance gets linked to the prototype of its constructor via its <code>[[Prototype]]</code>.
-Properties defined on the constructor's prototype do not appear on the instance, but can be referenced as if they were through the prototype chain, facilitated by <code>[[Prototype]]</code>.
+Properties defined on the constructor's prototype do not get copied directly to new instance, but can be referenced as if they were through the prototype chain, facilitated by <code>[[Prototype]]</code>.

 ```javascript
 function A(){}